Phireh/ast3roiDS/README.md

 To erase all build and output files, run:<br />
 ```$ make clean```

+# Trello
+Higher-level planification of the project is done in [our trello page](https://trello.com/b/7UVOp7Tn/ast3roids).

+# Contact
+In case this project keeps on living outside the context of our university course (press F to doubt) [contact us](mailto:damarhue@inf.upv.es).

+# NOTE
 Please do not commit binary files.
 Only the minimum amount of sources to build the game should be version-controlled.